eduvpn/documentation/SERVER_DISCOVERY.md

 * The file `organization_list.json` is ONLY retrieved when the user needs to choose their organization, so typically only once and then never again, it is NOT cached;
-* `display_name`, `keyword_list` and ALWAYS contain a map with a language code according to [BCP 47](https://tools.ietf.org/html/rfc5646) and their respective value.
-See the examples below.
+* `display_name`, `keyword_list` ALWAYS contain a map with a
+  language code according to [BCP 47](https://tools.ietf.org/html/rfc5646) and their respective value.
+See the examples above.
 It is up to the application to pick the best "translation" for the current application language settings.
   There is no guarantee that any language (always) exists!
 * When retrieving URLs, *always* follow HTTP redirects, maximum depth 5, if